 In the event of complications during pregnancy with the risk of premature birth, lung maturity of the newborn can be induced to avoid or reduce postnatal regulation disorders.
 In such cases, the mother receives two intramuscular injections of glucocorticoids within 24 hours.
 As a result, the maturation of pneumocytes, which produce surfactant, is accelerated.
 This procedure is indicated in preterm infants whose lungs are not yet fully mature (weeks 33–34).References:

 After birth, the bypass pathways of the fetal circulation close to accommodate pulmonary respiration and the cutting of the umbilical cord.
-After placental circulation is interrupted at birth, the newborn takes their first breath of air.
+After placental circulation is interrupted at birth, the newborn takes its first breath of air.
 The neonate must now regulate their own circulation, respiration, metabolism, and temperature, which require a series of adaptations.
 These processes progress smoothly in ∼ 95% of newborns, while the remaining ∼ 5% have regulation disorders.
 For this reason, vital signs should be monitored and assessed with the Apgar score.
 The newborn's glucose levels and body temperature should be monitored as well.

 For signs of maturity in the newborn infant, see .